planetfederal/qgis-webappbuilder-plugin/docs/source/usage/index.rst

    Main dialog

-**To create a web app, define its characteristics using the tabs in the dialog and then press the Create App button.**
+To create a web app, define its characteristics using the tabs in the dialog and then press the Preview or Create App button.

+**The :guilabel:`Preview` button will create the web app in a temporary folder and open your default internet browser to load it.
+This preview web app is based on a precompiled version of Web SDK and is not ready for production, but only for preview and debug purposes.**

+The ``Create App`` button will create the files needed for building a web app using WebSDK.
+Those files will be saved in the folder specified by the user, and they are not the web app itself.
+They have to be built using Node and WebSDK.
+Usage of WebSDK is not explained here.
+Please refer to the WebSDK documentation

-Below is a description of each tab and its contents.
+Below is a description of each tab in the Web App Builder dialog and its contents.

 Description
 -----------